-In which I criticise the misguided attempt by a reputable historian to get liberals interested in patriotism (and I get criticised in turn for my misuse of Dr Johnson’s ‘scoundrels’ quote).
+In which I criticise the misguided attempt by a reputable UK historian to get liberals interested in patriotism (and I get criticised in turn for my misuse of Dr Johnson’s ‘scoundrels’ quote).

 British historian Timothy Garton Ash has written a thought-provoking newspaper column in April 2016 (just before the Brexit vote) calling for liberals to reclaim patriotism from the poltical right.
 He means well – but it’s never going to happen.

 What’s great about England (Britain/Great Britain/the UK/whatever) is that we’re not particularly patriotic.
 (We can’t even be bothered to sort out a proper name.)
 Perhaps it’s one of the few worthwhile legacies of empire, giving us the confidence not to care much about what the world thinks of us.

 In any case, we liberals regard the nation state with justified suspicion.
-It’s a relatively recent artificial construct, convenient for the purpose of civic organisation but not a cause of natural affection.
+It’s a relatively recent artificial construct, convenient for the purpose of civic organisation and worth being defended, but not a cause of natural affection.